SPCA New Zealand

 ANZCCART Openness Agreement for animals used in research and teaching

-The Problem
+The Agreement

-In New Zealand, animals are used for research, testing, and teaching (RTT) for a variety of reasons.
-Animals may be used in experiments to find new health treatments for humans or other animals, to better understand wildlife behaviour such as migration routes, to test the safety of a new drug, or to facilitate learning outcomes for students.
+Animals may be used in experiments to find new health treatments for humans or other animals, to understand wildlife behaviour such as migration routes, to test the safety of a new drug, or to facilitate learning outcomes for students.
+Under the Animal Welfare act, the use of animals in research, testing, and teaching in New Zealand must be approved by an Animal Ethics Committee.

 SPCA is a founding signatory of the Australia New Zealand Council for the Care of Animals used in Research and Teaching (ANZCCART) Openness Agreement on Animal Research and Teaching in New Zealand.
-The Openness Agreement promotes greater transparency in animal-based research and teaching, encourages communication between the public and research and teaching institutions that use animals, and drives continuous improvements in animal care to ensure the highest standards of welfare for animals used in research and teaching.
+The Openness Agreement promotes greater transparency in animal-based research and teaching, encourages communication between the public and research and teaching institutions that use animals, and drives continuous improvements in animal care to ensure the highest welfare standards for animals used in research and teaching.

 • Commitment 1: We will be clear about why and how we use animals in research and teaching.